 1. Items that are usually ground well in advance of preparing a meal, such as flour, may not be ground at all.

-2. Items that might be ground while preparing the meal, but could have been ground earlier without affecting their flavor, such as salt, may be ground on Yom Tov, but only by grinding them in a way that is different from the usual method.
+2. Items that might be ground while preparing the meal, but could have been ground earlier without affecting their flavor, such as salt, items may be ground on Yom Tov, but only by grinding them differently from the way one would usually grind them.
 For example, the Mishnah states that one may grind salt on Yom Tov with a wooden pestle rather than one of stone (Beitzah 14a).
-Therefore, if someone discovers on Yom Tov that he has no table salt in the house, only coarse koshering salt, he may crush the salt on Yom Tov on the table, but not with a mortar and pestle, or with a salt or pepper mill.
+Therefore, if someone discovers on Yom Tov that they have no regular salt in the house, but have only coarse koshering salt, they may crush the salt on Yom Tov on the table but not with a mortar and pestle, or salt or pepper mill.

-3. Items that taste better fresh but are usable if ground before Yom Tov may be ground or chopped on Yom Tov, but only by grinding or chopping them with a slight shinui (Rama 504:1), such as by placing a napkin on the plate or mortar on which they are being ground (Mishnah Berurah 504:19).
-Therefore, someone accustomed to freshly crushed pepper or spices may grind them on Yom Tov slightly differently from usual, but may not use a tabletop pepper mill.
+3. Items that taste better fresh, but are usable if ground before Yom Tov, may be ground or chopped on Yom Tov, but only by grinding or chopping them with a slight shinui (Rama 504:1), such as by placing a napkin on the plate or mortar on which they are being ground (Mishnah Berurah 504:19).
+Therefore, someone accustomed to freshly crushed pepper or spices may grind them on Yom Tov with a slight change but may not use a tabletop pepper mill.

 4. Items that will become useless if ground or chopped before Yom Tov may be ground or chopped on Yom Tov in the way that they would usually be ground or chopped on a weekday.
-Therefore, one may mash avocado and banana, chop potatoes and onions into fine pieces, and dice salad and apples on Yom Tov the way one would on a weekday (Piskei Teshuvos 504:3).
+Therefore, one may mash avocado and banana, grate potatoes and onions, and dice salad and apples on Yom Tov the way one would on a weekday (Piskei Teshuvos 504:3).

 Cooking that is Prohibited

-One is permitted to cook and prepare food on Yom Tov only when one intends to eat that food on Yom Tov, but one may not cook for after Yom Tov or on the first day of Yom Tov for the second day.
+One is permitted to cook and prepare food on Yom Tov only when one intends to eat that food on Yom Tov, but one may not cook for after Yom Tov or on the first day of Yom Tov for the second.
 For this reason, it is important that all preparations of meals for the second night of Yom Tov wait until the first day of Yom Tov is over.
-Thus, there was a custom in many communities in Eastern Europe to delay the davening the second night of Yom Tov to allow sufficient time for the preparations of the night meal.
+Thus, there was a custom in many communities in Eastern Europe to delay the davening the second night of Yom Tov in order to discourage beginning the meal preparations too early.

-One is not permitted to cook on Yom Tov for a non-Jew, since he does not observe Yom Tov.
-Furthermore, Chazal forbade inviting a non-Jew for a Yom Tov meal, out of concern that one might cook special for him on Yom Tov.
+One is not permitted to cook on Yom Tov for a non-Jew since he does not observe Yom Tov.
+Furthermore, Chazal forbade inviting a non-Jew for a Yom Tov meal out of concern that one might cook for him on Yom Tov.
 One may invite a non-Jew, such as domestic help, for whom you would not prepare a special dish.
-However, one may not cook for him on Yom Tov.
+However, one may not cook for them on Yom Tov.

 It is also forbidden to cook or do other melacha for an animal.
-Thus, although one is permitted to mix dry grains with liquid to create an edible cereal on Yom Tov for a person, one may not mix these items to feed a pet.
+Thus, although one is permitted to mix dry grains with liquid to create an edible cereal on Yom Tov, one may not mix these items to feed a pet.